artemiscloud/artemiscloud.github.io/content/en/docs/help/custom-resources.md

 The following sub-sections detail the configuration items that you can set in Custom Resource instances based on the main broker and addressing CRDs.

+See the [docs.crds.dev](https://doc.crds.dev/github.com/artemiscloud/activemq-artemis-operator) for an alternative view of current and previous versions of the CRDs.
+This website also allows you view combined [raw CRD](https://doc.crds.dev/raw/github.com/artemiscloud/activemq-artemis-operator) information, which you can diff with [an old version](https://doc.crds.dev/raw/github.com/artemiscloud/activemq-artemis-operator@v1.0.4) to track changes to the operator.

 ### Broker Custom Resource configuration reference
-A CR instance based on the main broker CRD enables you to configure brokers for deployment in a Kubernetes project, see the [artemiscloud/activemq-artemis-operator CRDs](https://doc.crds.dev/github.com/artemiscloud/activemq-artemis-operator).
+A CR instance based on the main broker CRD enables you to configure brokers for deployment in a Kubernetes project.
 The following is the full CRD yaml file

 ```yaml
 apiVersion: apiextensions.k8s.io/v1